sindresorhus/eslint-plugin-unicorn/docs/rules/consistent-function-scoping.md

 # Prefer consistent function scoping

-A function definition should be placed as close to the top level scope as possible without breaking it's captured values.
+A function definition should be placed as close to the top-level scope as possible without breaking its captured values.

 ## Fail

 ```js
 export function doFoo(foo) {
   // Does not capture anything from the scope, can be moved to the outer scope